SajinaPK/AWS_Learning/Solution_Architect/14_SQS_SNS_Kinesis_Active MQ/Messaging.md

 |                                                                |                                                                                        |

 - Kinesis Firehose cannot be used to process and analyze the streaming data in custom applications (custom HTTP endpoint allowed)
+- Kinesis Data Streams **cannot directly write the output to Amazon S3**.
+Unlike Amazon Kinesis Data Firehose, KDS does not offer a ready-made integration via an intermediary AWS Lambda function to reliably dump data into Amazon S3.
+You will need to do a lot of custom coding to get the AWS Lambda function to process the incoming stream and then store the transformed output to Amazon S3 with the constraint that the buffer is maintained reliably and no transformed data is lost.

 **Kinesis Vs SQS data ordering**